Elena-Rosa/Benji/README.md

 Delete a specific animal by its ID.

+# Pagination
+Pagination is applied to the list of animals.
+This enables clients to retrieve a specific subset of animals rather than the entire collection in a single request.

+To retrieve a list of animals with pagination, you can make a GET request to the /api/animal endpoint.
+The following query parameters are available for pagination:
+example: GET /api/animal?page=2&pageSize=10

+The API response includes pagination information:
+TotalCount of animals in database
+TotalPages on specified page.
+CurrentPage
+PageSize(number of items per page)
+Animals list for current page

 ## Known Bugs
 - Please visit this projects [GitHub repository](https://github.com/Elena-Rosa/BenjiApi.git) to submit Issues and Pull Requests.